6 Request Compute, Memory, and Latency Bottlenecks

 The core idea of speculative decoding

 Here’s the setup.
-You have a large target model – the model you actually want to sample from – and a small, fast draft model.
+You have a large target model — the main model you actually want to generate from — and a small, fast draft model.
 The draft model generates \(k\) candidate tokens autoregressively (cheap, because the draft model is small).
 Then the target model processes all \(k\) candidates in a single forward pass, checking whether it would have generated the same tokens.
 Accepted tokens are kept.
 The first rejected token is resampled from the target model’s distribution.
+Draft tokens after the first rejection cannot be used because they have diverged from the target model’s distribution, so they are discarded.
 Then the cycle repeats.

-The reason this works is the asymmetry between generation and verification.
+The reason speculative decoding works is the asymmetry between generation and verification.
 Generating \(k\) tokens with the target model requires \(k\) sequential forward passes.
-But verifying \(k\) tokens requires just one forward pass, because you can feed all \(k\) tokens as input and check them all in parallel – the same way prefill processes multiple tokens at once.
-The early related work on this idea is Blockwise Parallel Decoding (Stern et al. 2018).
+But verifying \(k\) tokens requires just one forward pass, because you can feed all \(k\) tokens as input and check them all in parallel, in the same way prefill processes multiple tokens at once.
+Blockwise Parallel Decoding (Stern et al. 2018) is an early precursor to this idea.

 Acceptance rate and expected speedup